-The following are the rates for 2021 until May 20.
-After May 20, the Family Membership will increase by $45, the Couples Membership (all ages) will increase by $35, and the Individual Membership (all ages) will increase by $30.
+The following are the rates for 2021 until April 20.
+After that date, the Family Membership will increase by $45, the Couples Membership (all ages) will increase by $35, and the Individual Membership (all ages) will increase by $30.
 So sign up early!
-Inactive Membership rates do not change on May 20, but are due by July 1.
+Inactive Membership rates do not change, but are due by July 1.

 |Kids as part of a Family Membership||Free!||$0|